JohanDegraeve/xdripswift/Docs/DirectLibreRoadmap.md

 build and ordinary NFC/readings/cancellation/reconnection checks on a clean installation.
 Shared protocol dependencies are now separated and checked against upstream frames and both SDKs.
 NFC success now stores the code actually sent by the scan.
+The user passed the second phone device checkpoint: all requested tests passed, with automatic reconnection in under 30 seconds and no manual intervention.
-Next: the phone device checkpoint before integrating the shared collector into Watch.
+Next: integrate the shared collector into the Watch target.

 An installation over the prototype disconnected until the app was reinstalled.
 A retained unlock-code mismatch is a plausible code-supported explanation, not a